-Four academic programs united in July 2002 to establish the College of Communication and Information at Kent State University.
-The Schools of Communication Studies, Journalism and Mass Communication, Library and Information Science and Visual Communication Design joined in one college to create a unique learning community and to begin a pioneering effort in integrative research and professional practice.
-The College of Communication and Information continues to build its reputation for collaborative, applied and theoretical research while providing a first-class education for the next generations of communicators and leaders.
+Four academic programs united in July 2002 to establish the College of Communication and Information.
+The Schools of Communication Studies, Journalism and Mass Communication, Library and Information Science and Visual Communication Design joined in one college to create a unique learning community in the fields of communication, information and integrative research.
+Now the College of Communication and Information celebrates its tenth anniversary as it continues to collaborate on industry and theoretical research while providing excellent education for the next generations of communicators and leaders.

 Scholar Recovers Lost Work by Authoress Chopin